blixtra/rktlet/docs/features.md

 # Supported Kubernetes features

-This is an uncomplete list of Kubernetes features supported by rktlet.
+This is an incomplete list of Kubernetes features supported by rktlet.

 | Feature                | Supported | Comments |
 | ---------------------- |:---------:| -------- |